Massage in Pregnancy with Katie Whitehouse

 Sadly we cannot refund your deposit.
 If a minimum of 4 weeks notice is given, the deposit can then be transferred to another course.
 Your deposit will confirm your place on the course and your commitment to training.
 In the unusual event that you do not wish to complete the course the full balance of course fees is still payable.

-Katie Whitehouse is a leading figure in the field of pregnancy massage, she has over 20 years’ experience specializing in Pregnancy Massage; as well as in training massage therapists and midwives.
+Katie Whitehouse is a leading figure in the field of pregnancy massage, she has over 25 years’ experience specialising in Pregnancy Massage, as well as in training massage therapists and midwives.
 She is the founder of The Really Useful Massage Co, and was the founder of the Vital Touch range of organic essential oils and massage oils and the Natalia range of natural products for pregnancy, birth and parents.
 Her mission is to communicate the benefits of positive touch in every day life.